Acceptance of CPP-1X (DFMO) Abstract for Poster Presentation at Endocrine Society Meeting

-MINNEAPOLIS, April 06, 2023 (GLOBE NEWSWIRE) -- Panbela Therapeutics, Inc. PBLA, a clinical stage biopharmaceutical company developing disruptive therapeutics for the treatment of patients with cancer today announced that an abstract about CPP-1X (also known as DFMO or Eflornithine) research, has been accepted for poster presentation at the Endocrine Society meeting, which will be held June 15-18, 2023.
+/EIN News/ -- MINNEAPOLIS, April 06, 2023 (GLOBE NEWSWIRE) -- Panbela Therapeutics, Inc. (Nasdaq: PBLA), a clinical stage biopharmaceutical company developing disruptive therapeutics for the treatment of patients with cancer today announced that an abstract about CPP-1X (also known as DFMO or Eflornithine) research, has been accepted for poster presentation at the Endocrine Society meeting, which will be held June 15-18, 2023.

 The research is part of a multi-site clinical trial led by Indiana University School of Medicine, supported by funding from JDRF, the leading global type 1 diabetes research and advocacy organization.
 Panbela Therapeutics is providing the drug at no cost to researchers.